BarakChamo/Mobile-Application-Development/Classes/Class 1 - Introduction.md

 ### Assignment - prep
 For next week, please install all the prerequisite tools and software to be ready to begin mobile application development on your computer and phone.

+These tools will facilitate modern, iterative application development on both your computer and your phones and allow you to debug, test and publish you applications easily.

 1. Signup for GitHub

 Sign up for a GitHub account [here](https://github.com/join).